microsoft/vscode-docs/docs/languages/markdown.md

 This is the default setting.
 Only loads trusted content and disables script execution.
 Blocks `http` images.

-It is strongly recommended that you keep `Strict` security enabled unless you have a very good reason to change it AND you trust all Markdown files in the workspace.
+We recommended that you keep `Strict` security enabled, unless you have a very good reason to change it AND you trust all Markdown files in the workspace.

 ### Allow insecure content